The Serengeti Through a Food Lover's Eyes: Bush Breakfasts, Camp Cuisine, and What Safari Chefs Pull Off in the Middle of Nowhere

 The Camp Kitchen

 The kitchen is a canvas tent with gas burners, charcoal grills, and cooler boxes.
-No electricity (some camps now use solar for lights, but the cooking is all gas and fire).
+No electricity (some camps now run solar for lights, but the cooking is all gas and fire).
 Fresh ingredients are driven in from Arusha (7-8 hours away) or flown in on the bush flights from Arusha to Seronera Airstrip.

 Grilled tilapia from Lake Victoria with a coconut and lime sauce